lucasjoliveau/doc/en/applications/sales/subscriptions/closing.md

 subscription is now _Closed_ and that the close reason is mentioned on the subscription.

-![What happens when you close your subscription with Odoo Subscriptions?](../../../_images/use-of-close-reasons.png)
+![What happens when you close your subscription with Konvergo ERP Subscriptions?](../../../_images/use-of-close-reasons.png)

 ### Customer view